Cape, Wine and Game self-drive

 Once a royal homestead this boutique retreat sits amongst picturesque olive orchards and vineyards in the heart of the Paarl Winelands.

 Flights to Cape Town with British Airways from Heathrow, accommodation throughout, one way shared transfer on arrival, 5 days group B car hire and prepayable taxes.
+Supplement of £25 per person for travel on Fri, Sat or Sun in either direction.

 The Mother City is probably the most popular starting point for any visit to South Africa and so it should be!
 Regularly voted as one of the world's most beautiful cities Cape Town has it all – a fascinating mix of up-to-the-minute vibrancy, memorable history and culture along with spectacular natural beauty.